Frequently asked questions

 The next most common problem in getting matched is that the donor does not have a strong educational background.
 There is a very high demand for donors with Bachelor's degree and higher.
 Even more so for donors with math, science, and law degrees.

-Fertility Alternatives’ egg donor database is one of the best in the country, seen by Recipients all over the world for over 20 years.
-Fertility clinics all over the country, refer their patients to Fertility Alternatives help them find the right donor.
-You can be sure your profile is being shared with Intended Recipients for their consideration.
+Fertility Alternatives’ program has been around for over 23 years.
+Fertility clinics all over the country, refer their patients to Fertility Alternatives to help them find the right donor.
+You can be sure your profile is being shared with many Intended Recipients for their consideration.

 If I find, that I am having a difficult time matching you, I will work with you to find a way to make your profile more appealing to Intended Recipients.
 We can discuss updating, your pictures/profile or changing compensation, if needed.
 If you decide after a reasonable amount of time, that you are not happy with my service, or believe that you will have a better chance being matched with a different program, then you are welcome to rescind your application with Fertility Alternatives.